 Note: HTML content can be quite complex.
 The internal markup can contain much more than just the text and images you may see.
 When PrismCipher cannot successfully encrypt just your selection, it will encrypt the entire message.
 It may also start with your selection and encrypt all the way to the end of the message.
 It does this to ensure the integrity of the encrypted contents and to ensure the message can be successfully decrypted.

 This success message indicates the encrypted data is now decrypted and the entire message has been returned to its original state.

-This success message means PrismCipher decrypted the text you had selected and encrypted.
+This success message means PrismCipher has decrypted the portion of the message you had just previously encrypted.

-Unlike some encryption products that limit password length or character set, passwords in PrismCipher are virtually unbounded.
+Unlike some encryption products that constrain password length or character set, passwords in PrismCipher are virtually unbounded.

-This means your password can have as much as 4,000 characters, and it can be created using regular ASCII characters as well as full Unicode (over 277,000 symbols) including foreign characters and emoji.
+This means your password can have as many as 4,000 characters.
+You can use regular ASCII as well as full Unicode—that’s over 277,000 symbols including foreign glyphs, alphabets and emoji.

 PrismCipher is a synchronous stream cipher where the keystream depends only on the key, not the ciphertext or plaintext.
 However, it is designed to withstand differential cryptanalysis.
 If a single digit is corrupted (via transmission or tampering), the entire message is lost and unrecoverable.

 It is also polyalphabetic.
 A rotating substitution array is applied to the plaintext to expand its dynamic range.
 This means the relationship between a character in the plaintext and the characters in the ciphertext is one‑to‑many.

 Prior to encryption, the plaintext message is diffused, compressed and randomly padded.
 Internally, confusion is introduced to the ciphertext during the main encryption cycle.

 PrismCipher supports very long, user-selectable keys (up to 4,000 characters in length).
 Encryption keys are hashed using algorithms that exhibit a very high avalanche effect.